 It’s not all that technical like you may seem to think.

-Basically, these numbers actually refer to the relative coolness or warmth of your lights on the color spectrum.
+Basically, these numbers actually refer to the relative coolness or warmth of your lights on the color spectrum of light.

 These spectrums are preferably used in growing specific plants or at specific stages in the cultivations of some plants.

-Grow lights with cooler spectrums can best be used for sprouting, improving foliar growth, and/or also growing your delicious greens like vegetables and herbs.
+Grow lights with cooler spectrums can best be used for sprouting, improving foliar plant growth, and/or also growing plants like vegetables and herbs.

 Low spectrum lights (warm), on the other hand, are most desirable for use in flowering and fully fruiting specific plants to harvest.

 LEDs, usually, are full-spectrum lights.
 They could offer your plants a combination of the color spectrums for their optimal growth in the long run.